Value Proposition:What is It, How It Works, And Why You Should Pay Attention to It

 - An incentive: The word ‘incentive’ is defined as a ‘positive motivational influence’ designed to incentivize a visitor to act right away.
 Incentives are not value propositions, but often brands confuse them.

-- A slogan or a catchphrase: A slogan or tagline is “a catchphrase or small group of words that are combined in a special way to identify a product or company.”
+- A catchphrase: A slogan or tagline is “a catchphrase or small group of words that are combined in a special way to identify a product or company.”
 Slogans are not value propositions, but many brands conflate the two.